 - Only instructing solicitors when you have a buyer

 It is common for sellers to wait until there is a buyer for their property.
 If they were to do so at an earlier stage they could cut out a lot of hassle by preparing contract papers ahead of time and also alerting you to any potential issues which could cause delays later in the day.
+The same could be applied while having to make the home look presentable for potential buyers.
+This not only saves a ton of time but also makes the house look capturing at the first glance of any potential buyer.

 - Not having comprehensive surveys carried out